Cardboard Boxer

 Cardboard Boxer is a 2016 American drama film written and directed by Knate Lee.
 The film stars Thomas Haden Church, Terrence Howard, Boyd Holbrook, Rhys Wakefield and David Henrie.

-The story is centered around a lonely homeless man who is offered by a young, upper class kid to fight fellow down-and-outs for money to video it.
+The story is centered on a lonely homeless man who is offered by a young, upper-class kid to fight fellow down-and-outs for money to video it.

 The film was released on September 16, 2016, by Well Go USA Entertainment.